Lookout Mountain – Cascade River State Park

 Once you get downhill to flatter territory, take a trail labeled Cascade Lodge.
 This trail traverses lovely little Cascade Creek.
-You could even make you way right through the creek!
-On the trail you will run into old disk golf baskets, most likely the remnants from an older Cascade Lodge.
+You could even make your way right through the creek!
+On the trail, you will run into old disk golf baskets, most likely the remnants from an older Cascade Lodge.
 Kind of an interesting find along the trail!

 The Secret Waterfall